 Send the prepared test email to the test email accounts.
 Ensure the sending conditions match your actual campaign settings.

-Review the results from the testing tool to see where your email landed in each provider's inbox.
+Review the test results to see where your email landed in each provider's inbox.
 Look for patterns and areas needing improvement.

 Based on the results, make necessary adjustments to improve inbox placement.
-This may involve tweaking content, improving authentication, or enhancing list hygiene.
+It may involve tweaking content, improving authentication, or enhancing list hygiene.